unepwcmc/cites-checklist/README.md

 ## Setup

-In order to install libv8 and therubyracer:
+In order to install libv8 and therubyracer on MacOS:

 ```
 $ brew install v8@3.15